 The new gateways use established fiber-to-the-home (FTTH) networks that increase the network speed, and will enable Internet of Things (IOT) communication between devices.

-“This important announcement furthers Nokia’s role as a key technology provider in China,” says Federico Guillén, president of Nokia’s fixed networks business group.
+“This important announcement furthers Nokia’s role as a key technology provider in China,” says Federico Guillén, president of Nokia’s fixed networks business group, in a release.
 “Our home gateway solution provides China Mobile with the ultra-broadband access technology they need to capitalise on IoT and deliver new services that support their evolving customer needs.”

 Nokia has a history of providing faster networks in the country, and last August, Nokia collaborated with China Telecom to expand 4G networks in 19 provinces around the country.